boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/line-chart.md

 ![Line assign data](/static/assets/visualizing-data/visualization-widgets/images/line-chart/lineassigndata.png)

-9. The `ASSIGN DATA` tab will be opened with available measures and dimensions from the connected data source.
+9. The `ASSIGN DATA` tab will display available measures and dimensions from the connected data source.

 ![chart data](/static/assets/visualizing-data/visualization-widgets/images/line-chart/chartdata.png)

-10. You can add the required data from the `Measures` and `Dimensions` into the required field.
+10. Add the required data from the `Measures` and `Dimensions` into the appropriate fields.

 #### Adding Value(s)

-You can add more than one `Measures` into `Y Values` field by drag and drop the required measure.
+You can add multiple `Measures` into the `Y Values` field by dragging and dropping the required measures.

 ![Add more than one Measures](/static/assets/visualizing-data/visualization-widgets/images/line-chart/adding-values.png)